 Basic Skills 1 - 6

-Basics 1-8 begin to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges, and crossovers.
-Levels 4-8 begin to incorporate jumps and spins.
-After working through the 8 skill levels, skaters have a basic knowledge of skating and can advance to more detailed private instruction through Pre-Freeskate and Freeskate or hockey programs if they wish.
-Private lessons are also available for those still working through the Basics.
+Basics 1-6 begins to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges and crossovers.
+After working through the 6 skill levels, skaters have a basic knowledge of skating and can advance to more detailed private instruction through Pre-Freeskate and Freeskate or hockey programs if they wish.
+Private lessons are also available for in any level.

 The Bird Arena group lesson instructors are from skating programs all around the country with different levels of experience in skating and instructing.
 Each instructor brings a different style of teaching to the program and has attended clinics to expand their knowledge of latest and most innovative teaching techniques.
-All instructors are affiliated with the United States Figure Skating Association as well at the Professional Skaters Association if they teach private lessons.
+All instructors are United States Figure Skating Association members and registered coaches.
 They are committed to the development and advancement of the skaters.

 There are a wide variety of skates in today's market.
 Skaters need to find skates that best suit them, either hockey or figure skates.
 To prevent injury to the skater's ankles or feet, skates must be stiff at the ankles to have support and fit properly.
 Bird Arena offers rental skates, hockey and figure, which fit these criteria.
 Instructors are available at the beginning and end of each session to help in finding the right pair and fit.
 A skate rental fee can be added to your session for group lessons, if needed.

 Please see the Skating Director about information about purchasing skates.
 Since children grow at an astonishing rate, don't be afraid to buy used skates as long as they are not broken down and have support around the ankles.
 If you are unsure of size, ask a member of our staff to assist.
 Bird Arena offers skate sharpening for hockey and figure skates.
 To learn more, visit our Pro Shop.